gadget-framework/gadget2/docs/userguide.md

 Starting Gadget with the -s switch will start a simulation run, where a single run of the model will take place.
-This option is useful since it will give the model output (see Print Files, chapter [chap:print]), and it is used when running large Gadget models, using the paramin parallel processing optimiser to find the optimum.
+This option is useful since it will give the model output (see Print Files, chapter [9](#chap:print){reference-type="ref" reference="chap:print"}), and it is used when running large Gadget models, using the paramin parallel processing optimiser to find the optimum.

     gadget -l